Participating in a Clinical Trial

 Every drug or therapy that is in place today to treat cancer had its start in a clinical trial.
 After promising results are seen in the laboratory, medical breakthroughs then require careful research through closely monitored studies in humans, called clinical trials.
 These studies deserve credit for new treatments of cancers that were previously considered incurable.

 FCS physicians and patients are part of leading-edge cancer innovations.
 Across our network, FCS provides the newest cancer therapies, some not yet available elsewhere, through convenient access to clinical trials.
 More than 600 FCS patients are treated each year in clinical trials.
 Patients can receive their treatment close to home in a comfortable, familiar setting with a health care team they know and trust.
-Our partnership with Sarah Cannon also allows us to offer early phase clinical trials at three Drug Development Units (DDUs)– one in Sarasota and two in Central Florida.
+Our partnership with Sarah Cannon Research Institute also allows us to offer early phase clinical trials at three Drug Development Units (DDUs)– one in Sarasota and two in Central Florida.

 - Avelumab